Friday, May 22, 2026

 Don't get me wrong, I ADORE Stephen Colbert, I've written several glowing posts about him - I guess I just expected something else, tonight?

-The end with the Paul McCartney sing-a-long was GREAT.
+Now - the end with the Paul McCartney sing-a-long with "Hello, Goodbye" was GREAT.

-I also loved that Strike Force 5 (all the other late-night talk show hosts, who came on for a skit for support) - but their jokes didn't land well tonight either.
+I also loved that Strike Force 5 (all the other late-night talk show hosts, who came on for a skit for support) - but their jokes didn't land that well.

 I guess it just felt like the real Stephen Colbert was already gone and somebody replaced him with some emotionless robot?!? 😂